Assessment

 While diagnosis in Australia, to access supports such as the NDIS, DSP in particular, require meeting criteria according to the DSM-5-TR or ICD-11, a diagnostic label only provides a conceptual consensus as to a group of traits; a label or common language to describe these characteristics.
 The diagnosis or label, is not the person.

 To reach a conclusion that an individual meets a set of diagnostic criteria, I use a combination of clinical interview, observations, standardised instruments, screeners, and other collateral information (such as school reports, information collected from teachers, parents, partner or siblings, and reports from other professionals such as your GP or other allied health).
-No single screening tool or online questionaire can diagnose.
+No single screening tool or online questionnaire can diagnose.
 I work hard to ensure that I understand nuance, from typicality to subtlety, to complexity.

 So what’s the process?